google/cloudprober/docs/content/how-to/external-probe.md

 }
 {{< / highlight >}}

 Note: To pass target information to your external program, you can send target information as arguments using the `@label@` notation.
-Supported field are: target, address, port, probe, and your target.labels like target.label.fqdn.
+Supported fields are: target, address, port, probe, and target labels like target.label.fqdn.
 ```
 command: "./redis_probe" -host=@address@ -port=@port@
 ```